AMEDIA NEWSPAPERS & MEDIA TITLES

 Product Design, Interaction Design, User Interface Design, Graphic Design, Visual Design, Concept Development, Information Architecture

 Work done at Bekk Consulting 2014

 Help counteract diminishing earnings from print advertising by unifying and elevating the online user experience for customers, while at the same time encouraging account creation and log-in to maximize data capture.
 Future proof product for any platform and device, and enable up-selling and possible future product/brand partnerships.

 Amedia is Norway’s largest publisher of local media titles, with a daily audience of more than two million readers and users.
 All of Amedia's newspapers operated independently online, although some of them shared a technical platform and a basic design.

 As Product Design Lead I led a team of three designers tasked to conceptualize, design and help implement a system for user sign-up, subscription and identification for all newspapers – to work on desktop and mobile.
 The goal was to have more users log in, gather more data about them and that way offer a better product alongside cross-/up-sales and incentives for becoming and/or staying a subscriber.

 ❝aID has been a success, something our customers are now realizing the benefits of. aID gives each customer access to our entire content universe, with all the digital added value we offer.❞

 — Amedia Executive Vice President, Pål Eskås

-Two years later, aID has managed to capture over 1 million registered aID users.
+Three years later, aID has managed to capture over 1 million registered aID users, with a daily reach of 2 million people.
 Norway has 5 million inhabitants.

-My work on the project included planning and executing the overall user experience, testing and designing interactions, figuring out and mapping a complex user journey, developing a tone of voice (complete with examples), a logo (wordmark), an early version of a design manual for the new branded product, and leading and being hands on with specific UI and visual design details.
+My work on the project included planning and executing the MVP and the overall user experience, testing and designing interactions and different interfaces and states, untangling and mapping a complex user journey, developing a tone of voice (complete with examples), a logo (wordmark), an early version of a design manual for the new branded product, and both leading and being hands on with specific design details.